 CAD data migrations are most often seen as a huge burden.
 They can be lengthy, costly, messy, and a general road block to a successful project.
-Organizations planning on migrating SolidWorks data to PTC Windchill should consider their options when it comes to the process and tools they utilize to perform the bulk loading.
+Organizations planning on SolidWorks to PTC Windchill data migrations should consider their options when it comes to the process and tools they utilize to perform the bulk loading.

 At Fishbowl Solutions, our belief is that the faster you can load all your data accurately into Windchill, the faster your company can implement critical PLM business processes and realize the results of such initiatives like a Faster NPI, Streamline Change & Configuration Management, Improved Quality, Etc.

-There are two typical project scenarios we encounter with these kinds of data migration projects.
+There are two typical project scenarios we encounter with these SolidWorks to Windchill data migrations.
 SolidWorks data resides on a Network File System (NFS) or resides in either PDMWorks or EPDM.

 The options for this process and the tools used will be dependent on other factors as well.
 The most common guiding factors to influence decisions are the quantity of data and the project completion date requirements.
 Here are typical project scenarios.

 Scenario One: Files on a Network File System

 There is always an option to manually do SolidWorks to Windchill data migrations.
 However, if an organization has thousands of files from multiple products that need to be imported, this process can be extremely daunting.
 When loading manually, this process involves bringing files into the Windchill workspace, carefully resolving any missing dependents, errors, duplicates, setting destination folders, revisions, lifecycles and fixing bad metadata.
 (Those who have tried this approach with large data quantities in the past know the pain of which we are talking about!)